csmart/ansible-role-virt-infra/README.md

 libvirt networks for you.
 You can set up multiple VLANs and set one as default native (if required).

+VLAN ranges are supported by defining it as a list.

 ```yaml
       virt_infra_host_networks:
         present: